gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 ## The `//pose[@relative_to]` attribute

-The `//pose[@relative_to]` attribute indicates the frame relative to which the initial pose of the frame is expressed.
+The `//pose[@relative_to]` attribute indicates the frame relative to which the initial pose of an object is expressed.
-This applies equally to `//frame/pose`, `//link/pose`, and `//joint/pose`
+This applies equally to the pose of explicit frames (`//frame/pose`), implicit frames (`//model/pose`, `//link/pose`, and `//joint/pose`), and objects without named frames
-elements.
-If `//link/pose[@relative_to]` is empty or not set, it defaults to the model frame, following the behavior from SDFormat 1.4.
+(`//collision/pose`, `//light/pose`, `//sensor/pose`, `//visual/pose`).
-If `//joint/pose[@relative_to]` is empty or not set, it defaults to the child link's implicit frame, also following the behavior from SDFormat 1.4 (see the "Parent frames in sdf 1.4" section of the [pose frame semantics documentation](/tutorials?tut=pose_frame_semantics)).
+For all elements other than `//frame/pose`, if the `//pose[@relative_to]` attribute is empty or not set, it defaults to the behavior from SDFormat 1.4 (see the "Parent frames in sdf 1.4" section of the [pose frame semantics documentation](/tutorials?tut=pose_frame_semantics)).
+This corresponds to a default of the model frame for `//link/pose` and the child link's implicit frame for `//joint/pose`.
-If the `//frame/pose[@relative_to]` attribute is empty or not set, it should default to the value of the `//frame[@attached_to]` attribute.
+If the `//frame/pose[@relative_to]` attribute is empty or not set, it defaults to the value of the `//frame[@attached_to]` attribute.
+If the `//pose[@relative_to]` attribute exists and is not empty, its value must match the name of an explicit or implicit frame in the current scope.
 Cycles in the `relative_to` attribute graph are not allowed and must be checked separately from the `attached_to` attribute graph.
 Following the `relative_to` attributes of the specified frames must lead to